kamilogluipek/dsa210project/README.md

 ## 4. Visualization

 I created a histogram to show the overall distribution of screen time and a boxplot to see how median screen time differ between good and bad weather conditions.
 I used bar chart to compare the average Instagram screen time on good vs. bad weather days.
+I also created a scatterplot with a regression line to visualize the relationship between bad weather and screen time.
 I might include additional visualizations such as time series plots or scatterplots for better illustrations.